ianmelendez95/formalgo/README.md

 rendering me equally puzzled and intrigued.

-It is truly a wonderful algorithm, so incredibly simple that anyone could realize it with pen and paper and filled to the brim with potential both theoretically and practically.
+It is truly a wonderful algorithm, so incredibly simple that anyone could realize it with pen and paper, and filled to the brim with potential both theoretically and practically.
 Enamored with the concept I sought out to implement an evaluator as well as an assembler for generating the algorithm, to experiment with and further understand it.